mobileink/lab.clj.antlr/doc/testrig.md

 ```

 The `channel=3` clauses in the test rig output indicates which strings
-are recognized by the WS rule and passed on channel 3.
+are recognized by the WS rule and passed from lexer on channel 3.